 The abstract allows you to create blueprints for concrete classes.
 An abstract class should have at least one abstract method.
 But it can also contain concrete methods.

-Some key differences between the abstract class and interface class are that interface is slow while the abstract is fast.
+Some key differences between an abstract class and an interface class are that the interface is slower, while the abstract class is faster.
 In the interface, you can’t define any fields.
 But in the abstract, you can define fields and constants.

 There are also different places where both classes should be implemented.
-If the candidate is able to tell you where to implement which class, it signifies that they have an understanding of the classes.
+If the candidate can tell you where to implement a class, it signifies that they have an understanding of the classes.

 You can also ask the candidate for a sample code for both the interface and abstract class.